 NY state’s energy production portfolio is relatively diverse, with significant proportions of hydroelectric, nuclear, natural gas, solar, and wind.
-Production of energy from each of these resources involves trade-offs, including impacts to water resources.
+Furthermore, NY is a leading producer of apples, grapes, onions, sweet corn, tomatoes, and maple syrup in the United States.
+Production of food and energy in a changing climate involves both trade-offs and tension, including impacts to water resources.

-- Identify significant and/or emerging water resource risks/impacts associated with NY’s energy production portfolio
+- Identify significant and/or emerging water resource risks/impacts associated with NY’s energy and food production portfolios.

-- Conduct research and outreach on risks and trade-offs identified at the water-energy nexus
+- Conduct research and outreach on risks and trade-offs identified at the water-energy and water-food nexuses.

-- Communicate results to resource managers, government entities, and the public in order to educate NY stakeholders about the consequences of our energy choices
+- Communicate results to resource managers, government entities, and the public in order to educate NY stakeholders about the consequences of our energy and food production choices.

-- What are the hydrologic impacts of intermediate-scale solar installations, if any?
+- What are the water-related impacts of expanded renewable energy development, particularly solar and wind?

 - What are the risk to water quality related to agricultural and forested land-use?

 - Are there benefits of land conversions between food and energy in terms of water quantity and quality?

 - How is climate change effecting the tensions across the WEF nexus?

 - Create summaries of research findings and engage with local/regional stakeholders involved with solar development, including Cornell University and their contractors.